srinath-keth/real-time-traffic-route-optimization/README.md

 2. Install depedencies `pip install -r requirements.txt`
 3. Import your dataset into this project directory
 4. Open `CVRP-Gurobi.ipynb` files
-5. Edit cells 4 and 5 with your dataset
+5. Edit cells with your dataset
 6. Add your own OpenRouteServices API Key

 ## Results and analysis